 When asked about professors who have influenced her, she instantly smiled and said: “Dr. (Cornelius) Watson and Dr. (Norbert) Cordeiro.”
 “Dr. Watson was the faculty member who made me want to attend Roosevelt,” she said.
 Watson returned the compliment, saying that Rodriguez “is a bright, conscientious and personable student who has a promising future in the health sciences.”

 “Vivian is a student who has an intense curiosity for the sciences,” said Cordeiro, who impressed Rodriguez by bringing artifacts from the Field Museum for students to study in class.
 “Despite being heavily involved in athletics as well as a plethora of other activities, what I found exciting about Vivian is how she strove to maintain academics as her central focus — I think we all know that this is not an easy task.”

-One of the things that Rodriguez has enjoyed most while studying at Roosevelt is the diversity of the student body.
-“I love getting to know people from all over the country.”
-In her studies at Northwestern Memorial, she has enjoyed learning about all of the rare diseases that are diagnosed using her discipline.
+One of the things that Rodriguez enjoyed most while studying at Roosevelt was the diversity of its student body.
+“I love getting to know people from all over the country,” she said.
+In her studies at Northwestern Memorial, she enjoyed learning about all of the rare diseases that are diagnosed using her discipline.

 Following graduation, Rodriguez earned a paid internship with Siemens USA.
 She was grateful for everyone at Roosevelt who supported her during her Roosevelt academic career, especially Trustee Gerald Fogelson, who funded her scholarship.
 “I’m starting a career helping people in a profession that I love,” she said.
 “I’m appreciative for all the help that has allowed me to achieve this goal.”